 People believe physician burnout is the result of exhaustion.

 As physicians, we are conditioned from premed and well after residency to “never show weakness” and”the patient comes first”.
-Although well-intentioned, these traits become our Achille’s Heel, allowing non-clinical administrators and executives to exploit us, knowing full well that we will just keep working.
+Although well-intentioned, these traits become our Achille’s Heel, allowing non-clinical administrators and executives to exploit us, knowing full well, we’ll just keep working.

-In the last 2 years physicians put up with:
+During the COVID pandemic, physicians put up with:

 - Not having safety equipment for COVID cases.

 - Having their salaries cut or hours extended arbitrarily.

 - Many were simply laid off and replaced with less experienced “advanced” practice providers (APPs).